RegDogg/Panda3D-Music-Player/README.md

 If you would like to build this into an executable, I highly recommend using Nuitka-Python (https://github.com/Nuitka/Nuitka-Python)!
 A guide for building will come soon!

 Do note: This project was only started a few weeks ago, so bugs are probably going to appear, but I would be grateful if you would like to make pull requests, or report issues!

+This works with Python 3.10, and future versions

+# Installing Panda3D
+Once you have installed Python (https://python.org/) you can run the following command

+`pip install panda3d`